-The provenance of CYSM sediments have attracted many researchers over the last three decades.
-Many studies have indicated that CYSM sediments originated mostly from the Huanghe considering the large amount of sediment load carried by that river (Milliman et al., 1987; Lee and Chough, 1989; Liu et al., 2002; Yang and Liu, 2007; Shinn et al., 2007; Xiang et al., 2008).
-On the other hand, other studies have used mineralogical, geochemical, and magnetic observations and determined that the CYSM was formed from a complex mixture of sediments from the Huanghe as well as the Changjiang and several Korean rivers (Zhao et al., 1990; Wei et al., 2003; Zhang et al., 2008; Li et al., 2014a; Wang et al., 2014; Koo et al., 2018).
-In addition, recent studies using core sediments suggested that the provenance of CYSM changed mainly from Huanghe to Changjiang with minor contribution from the Korean rivers during the Holocene (Lim et al., 2015; Hu et al., 2018).
-However, the timing of the CYSM formation and the deposition environment prior to the Holocene are remains unclear.
+and determined that the CYSM was formed from a complex mixture of sediments from the Huanghe, as well as the Changjiang and several Korean rivers (Zhao et al., 1990; Wei et al., 2003; Zhang et al., 2008; Li et al., 2014a; Wang et al., 2014; Koo et al., 2018).
+In addition, recent studies using core sediments suggested that the provenance of CYSM changed mainly from Huanghe to Changjiang with a minor contribution from the Korean rivers during the Holocene (Lim et al., 2015; Hu et al., 2018).
+However, the timing of the CYSM formation and the deposition environment prior to the Holocene remains unclear.

 Discrimination of sediment source and reconstruction of paleo-environmental changes can be undertaken based on grain size, clay mineralogy, and elemental signals.
-In particular, clay mineralogy and geochemistry have been utilized as a powerful tool to trace provenance of the terrigenous fraction of marine sediments in the Yellow sea (Yang et al., 2002; Yang and Youn, 2007; Liu et al., 2007, 2010b; Dou et al., 2010; Hu et al., 2012; Wang and Yang, 2013; Li et al., 2014a; Koo et al., 2018).
-Several additional factors can also control sedimentary characteristics, including terrigenous inputs, sea level and climate conditions (Wang et al., 1999; Duck et al., 2001; Hwang et al., 2014; Li et al., 2014a; Lim et al., 2015; Badejo et al., 2016; Hu et al., 2018).
-In addition, paleo-river pathways, recently reconstructed by high-resolution seismic researches in the Yellow Sea, can account for sedimentation and sediment provenance since the last deglaciation because they are an important route of sediment transport during the low stand period (KIGAM, 1993; Xu et al., 1997; Yoo et al., 2015, 2016).
+In particular, clay mineralogy and geochemistry have been utilized as a powerful tool to trace provenance of the terrigenous fraction of marine sediments in the Yellow Sea (Yang et al., 2002; Yang and Youn, 2007; Liu et al., 2007, 2010b; Dou et al., 2010; Hu et al., 2012; Wang and Yang, 2013; Li et al., 2014a; Koo et al., 2018).
+Several additional factors can also control sedimentary characteristics, including terrigenous inputs, sea level, and climate conditions (Wang et al., 1999; Duck et al., 2001; Hwang et al., 2014; Li et al., 2014a; Lim et al., 2015; Badejo et al., 2016; Hu et al., 2018).
+In addition, paleo-river pathways, recently reconstructed by high-resolution seismic research in the Yellow Sea, can account for sedimentation and sediment provenance since the last deglaciation because they are an important route of sediment transport during the low stand period (KIGAM, 1993; Xu et al., 1997; Yoo et al., 2015, 2016).

 In this study, we aim to determine the sediment provenance and transport mechanism of CYSM using clay mineralogy and geochemistry multi-proxy.
-The purposes are to provide a broad insight into the supply of CYSM sediments and to reconstruct the paleo-environment since the last glacial maximum.
+The purposes are to provide a broad insight into the supply of CYSM sediments and to reconstruct the paleo-environment since the Last Glacial Maximum (LGM).

-60 2.
-Oceanography
+2 Oceanography